g-loot/g-loot.github.io/docs/voucher/sls-api.md

 ## Authorization

-All endpoints require a service account token in the `Authorization`-header.
+Protected endpoints require a service account token in the `Authorization`-header.
 The token is a JWT bearer token that should be kept secret from the client.
 The token should be preceeded by the token type `Bearer` in the header.

 Pseudo code JSON example: